mikependon/RepoDB/README.md

 ## Introduction to RepoDb

-RepoDb provide certain features of both micro-ORMs and macro-ORMs.
+RepoDb provide certain features of both “micro-ORMs” and “macro-ORMs”.
 It helps the developer to simplify the “switchover” of when to use the “basic” and “advance” operations during the development.

 ### It is high-performant